salexan2001/bad-scientific-talk/README.md

 Acronyms serve two very important purposes: first, you can heavily compress your slides saving valuable space for even more figures and text.
 Second, they create that unique in-group feeling as soon as people from the audience recognize acronyms only known by experts.
 People not familiar with some acronyms will enjoy the fun guessing what is meant.
 Don't waste your precious time explaining the acronyms, as it would spoil the fun anyway.

 You will immediately recognize the positive effect of lots of acronyms on the atmosphere during the talk.

-### Acronyms

-Acronyms serve two very important purposes: Firstly, you can heavily compress your slides saving valuable space for even more figures and text.
-Secondly they create that unique in-group feeling as soon as people from the audience recognize acronyms only known by experts.
-People not familiar with some acronyms will enjoy the fun guessing what is meant.
-Don't waste your precious time explaining the acronyms, as it would spoil the fun anyway.

-You will immediately recognize the positive effect of lots of acronyms on the atmosphere during the talk.